slip-slap/slip-slap.github.io/_posts/2019-12-10-math-change-real-analysis-real-numbers.md

 ---
 {% include JB/setup %}

+#### HAHA
+Currently, we think real numbers are the basic building blocks of number, but, realy, Is this point view right?
+Even this is right, how to explain $e\times\pi$, how to explain $e+\pi$, what does this mean?

 #### Background
 1. we have rigorously constructed three fundamental number systems:
 - The natural number system N, The integers Z and the rational Q.